blulas/dmoe-quick-start/maven/ds-maven-archetype/readme.md

 In short, Archetype is a Maven project template generation toolkit.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made.
 The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects, specifically, Kogitio Decision Service projects.
 The archetype will help authors create Maven project templates for users, and provides users with the means to generate parameterized versions of those project templates.

 The `Decision Service Maven Archetype` produces a standard Kogito decision service project structure, complete with a properly configured project `pom.xml` as well as including all of the core dependencies and build targets for a project using these types of artifacts.
-An assumption is made that there is already a proper parent pom.xml to inherit from.

 ## Getting Started